RetroAchievements/docs/docs/developer-docs/devquests.md

 ![DQ013](/devquest-013.png)

 **Type**: Revision, Maintenance
-**Goal**: Provide significant content to three sets that are progression-only or were demoted due to being incomplete
 **Goal**: Add achievements to complete three sets that were missing significant game content **Repeatable**: Yes (Up to 3 times)